oql/Prometheus/README.md

 I will upgrade it when vertx3 is stabled and well documented.

 ###Signin and Signup
 I made simple signin and signup index page.
-Willing to add ssl and smtp auth functions.
+Willing to add https and smtp auth functions.

 ###Designing Main
 designing main page suit for our wiki